X

 Daniel Schneemann, Cleveland Guardians (22% rostered)

 While this is a 28-year-old with a minimal track record in the big leagues, he's worth picking up while on a hot streak, especially with the positional flexibility you get with him on your roster.
-The Guardians have six games this week: vs. Brewers and at Reds.
+The Guardians have six games this week: vs. the Brewers and at the Reds.
 It'll be nice to get to use Schneemann at Great American Ball Park.

 Evan Carter, Texas Rangers (11% rostered)

 Carter was recalled to the big leagues after slashing .221/.333/.416 at Triple-A. While those are underwhelming numbers, you have to love the 14.4% walk rate.
-The Rangers clearly wanted to kickstart their lethargic offense, which is why they took a shot on Carter regaining the form he showed during his rookie season in 2023.
+The Rangers wanted to kick-start their lethargic offense, which is why they took a shot on Carter regaining the form he showed during his rookie season in 2023.

 Let's remember that this was a touted prospect who put up a 182 wRC+ in 75 plate appearances that year.
-While obviously that's a small sample, it shows what Carter can do when he's firing on all cylinders.
+While that's a small sample, it shows what Carter can do when he's firing on all cylinders.
 The Rangers have seven games this week, with three vs. the Rockies and four vs. the Astros, so it's a favorable schedule as well.

 Fantasy Baseball Outfield Waiver Wire Adds - Deeper Leagues